The Art and Science of Home-based Small Wind Tunnel Testing: The Beautiful Flow Physics

 Stage 1: Flow Visualization

-Scale model in the wind tunnel and introduced smoke to make the otherwise invisible air currents visible.
-The rotating wheels added an extra dimension of realism to the test, simulating actual driving conditions.
+Placed the car in the tunnel and introduced smoke to make air currents visible.
+Rotating wheels added realism.

 Stage 2: High-Quality Capture

 Using my Sony A7III with manual focus, I recorded the smoke patterns as they flowed around the vehicle.
-The camera’s excellent low-light performance and resolution helped in capturing the flow.
-I would recommend professional high-speed monochrome cameras and lenses for professional use.
+The camera’s excellent low-light performance and resolution really helped capture the flow.
+For serious research, I’d recommend upgrading to professional high-speed monochrome cameras and lenses.

 Stage 3: Video Processing